hftbattle/documentation/en/interface/analysis/charts.md

 <img src="{{ book["gitbook.img"] }}/base_chart.png" title="Best price chart" align="center">

 > Note: charts tool uses smoothing to display lines.
-> To get exact values you can zoom in by selecting appropriate area with mouse.
+> To get exact values you can zoom in by selecting an area with mouse.

 #### Redirection to Viewer {#links}

 You may often feel like analyzing situation in the order book in some exact moment.
-There is redirection to [Viewer](viewer.md) for this purpose: to open a moment in Viewer, click the appropriate point of the chart.
+For this purpose [Viewer](viewer.md) is provided: to open a moment there click the appropriate point of the chart.

 #### Custom charts {#custom}